Welcome!

 Academic history

-At the Centre for Innovative Ultrasound Solutions, I am working with non-destructive testing in oil wells.
-Specifically, I am working on drawing more information from acoustic log data and applying it in new ways, in particular for machine learning.
-Furthermore, my tasks include supervising Master’s and PhD students and working as a teaching assistant.
+At the Centre for Innovative Ultrasound Solutions, I was working with non-destructive testing in oil wells.
+Specifically, I was working on drawing more information from acoustic log data and applying it in new ways, in particular for machine learning.
+Furthermore, my tasks included supervising Master’s and PhD students and working as a teaching assistant.

 2013–2018: Research scientist, SINTEF Digital (Acoustics group)